Raven Forward Air Controllers: Recruitment

 Recruiting for the Ravens began when air force personnel reported for duty assignments in Vietnam.
 Forward air controllers beginning a tour in Southeast Asia were told as part of their orientation briefing that halfway through their year's tour of duty in Vietnam, they were eligible to volunteer for special duty via the "Steve Canyon Program".
 To be accepted for Steve Canyon, a pilot had to have a minimum of four months combat duty, including at least 60 days' service as a FAC, at least 100 hours' flight time as a fighter pilot or FAC, at least 750 hours flying time overall, and six months or more time remaining on his tour in Southeast Asia.
 Those who volunteered for the program did so with no knowledge of their destination.
 After screening by the 56th Special Operations Wing at Nakhon Phanom RTAFB, they received temporary duty orders, and were sent to the US Embassy, Vientiane, Laos.
 There they were stripped of all military identification and gear, supplied with USAID identification, and garbed in civilian clothing to be worn at all times.
 The screening system tended to select experienced and aggressive FACs.

 The Ravens belonged only tangentially to the US Air Force.
 By presidential directive, the ambassador controlled all US military activity in Laos.
 The Ravens performed their duties under direction of the air attaché who in turn reported to the ambassador.
 The air force kept the Ravens' records and paid them, but had no operational control over them, although 7/13th Air Force was formed in an attempt to regain control of their pilots.
 Generals William Westmoreland and William Momyer both wanted to gain control of the outfit and the war in Laos.
 However, Ambassador William Sullivan, and his successor, G. McMurtrie Godley, continued to oversee air strikes in Laos.
 This was intolerable to the air force.
-In some cases, individual Ravens received poor ratings and slow promotions due to his participation in the program.
+In some cases, individual Ravens received poor ratings and slow promotions due to their participation in the program.
 The Ravens, however, liked the ambiguity of the situation because it left them free to coordinate air strikes with the CIA operatives running the local ground troops.